Get your home holiday-ready 🎄 SEE ALL IDEAS

 We may earn revenue from the products available on this page and participate in affiliate programs.
 Learn More ›

-Grout—the filler between tiles—tends to be an afterthought.
-But homeowners have reason to prioritize this DIY job: When this filler is not clean, smooth, and uniform, it detracts from the overall look of your finished tile project.
-Fortunately, the key to good grout lines lies in mixing grout correctly so that it spreads on with ease and produces even lines between tiles for a perfect finishing touch.
+Grout, or the filler that holds tiles in place, tends to be an afterthought.
+But there’s good reason for homeowners to give more thought to this material: When grout is not clean, smooth, and uniform, it detracts from the overall look of your finished tile project.
+The key to good grout lines lies in mixing grout correctly so that it spreads easily and produces even lines between tiles.
+If you can achieve this, you’ll get something close to a professional-looking finish.

-First, note that grout comes in several varieties; this article will focus on mixing sanded and un-sanded grout.
-If the joints between the tiles are less than ⅛”-thick, un-sanded grout will be easier to use and adhere better in those narrow spaces.
+Grout comes in several varieties; we will focus on mixing sanded and unsanded grout.
+If the joints between the tiles are less than ⅛-inch thick, unsanded grout will be easier to use and adhere better in those narrow spaces.
 For wider joints of ⅛-inch to ½-inch, go with sanded grout for best bonding and less shrinkage.

 Also, bear in mind that many tiling pros prefer to work with grout with a latex additive, claiming it helps grout dry to a harder final product and resist staining.
 For bathrooms, consider grout that includes a fungicide to help resist mold growth.